 A Case Analysis of Service-Member Trauma Processing Related to Art Therapy Within a Military-Intensive Outpatient Program

-Researchers from the Madigan Army Medical Center in Washington state conducted a study using mask making to treat post-traumatic stress disorder (PTSD).
+In 2020, researchers from the Madigan Army Medical Center in Washington state conducted a study using mask making to treat post-traumatic stress disorder (PTSD).
 The results suggest that art therapy and written narrative, combined with standardized self-report assessments, may improve PTSD treatment.

 Quantitatively Improved Treatment Outcomes for Combat-Associated PTSD with Adjunctive Art Therapy